 Credit photo: Shutterstock

-To look decent for some special day or big event, we strongly recommend stealing one of the formal Chinese hairstyles.
-For example, this Asian fade haircut embraces all the features a modern man needs: definition, refinement, and elegance.
+This Chinese fade haircut embraces all the features a modern man needs: definition, refinement, and elegance.

 Ashy Grey Messy Style